 A thumbnail is the preview image that a viewer sees before watching the video.
 If you make it relevant to your video content and interesting at the same time, it’s sure to make some heads turn around.
 Think of thumbnails as the first impression.
 A thumbnail gives an idea of what’s going to come in the video and what viewers can expect.

-To truly capture user’s attention without sound, make your video visually appealing with correct subtitles added.
+To truly capture the user’s attention without sound, make your video visually appealing with correct subtitles added.

 Listed below are two videos.
 The first one was shared by Business Insider and the second one was shared by Tech Insider.
 Both videos don’t require the user to keep the volume on, to get the message.